-Services are led by members of our community, guests or by Rabbi Gilah Langner.
-A complete list of upcoming services is available on our Events page.
-Bios of members and guests who lead our services are found on our Kol Ami Leader Biographies page.
+In 2021-22, Kol Ami is hosting one Friday night and three Shabbat morning services each month, led by members of our community, by guest clergy and musicians, or by Rabbi Gilah Langner.
+Bios of members who lead our services are found on our Lay Service Leader Biographies page.

 Reconstructionist services may vary in format, but they always include plenty of opportunities for participation, joyous singing, learning and celebration.
-Our services are very understandable to both people experienced in traditional worship and newcomers or people who want to learn more about Jewish tradition in a meaningful way.
-This will be a great opportunity to experience Reconstructionism’s contemporary approach to Judaism.
+Our services are very understandable to both people experienced in traditional worship and newcomers who want to learn more about Jewish tradition in a meaningful way.
+This is a great way to experience Reconstructionism’s contemporary approach to Judaism.

 Our tradition is to hold a potluck Oneg Shabbat on Friday evenings with dessert dishes, and a potluck Kiddush following Saturday morning services.
 The potlucks are dairy or vegetarian; folks can bring an entree, side dish, or dessert; coffee and tea are provided.
 Once in-person meetings resume, members can view the Shabbat hosting schedule and Shabbat hosting guidelines on the Members only area of the website.

 Kol Ami maintains a list of people in need of healing, and the list is read aloud at Shabbat services at least once a month.
 Please e-mail Healing with the names (Hebrew, English or both) of those you know who need healing.